 These antioxidants are those which break the chain reaction of oxidation through the donation of hydrogen and the generation of more stable radicals.
-In the following chart, some of the mechanisms by which antioxidants exert their action are indicated.

 The effectiveness of the activity of these antioxidants depends both on the antioxidant itself and on the medium in which it acts.
 Thus, it has been proven that in phenolic antioxidants its activity is favored when vacuum packaging is done, since the level of available oxygen is very low.
 However, this offer little protection when the concentration of metals is very high.

 It is necessary to know the exact moment of the incorporation of the antioxidant since if the oxidation process is advanced, the antioxidant loses its capacity of action.